sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Practices/HOME.md

 Making decisions can be difficult, as what we decide today can impact our future in significant ways.
 This practise helps you be more confident in your ability to pivot if it turns out you have made an error in judgement.

 > In this world nothing can be said to be certain, except death and taxes.
 >
 > ~ Benjamin Franklin[^1]

-> 'Cause you're hot, then you're cold
+> 'Cause you're hot, then you're cold.
-> You're yes, then you're no
+> You're yes, then you're no.
-> You're in, then you're out
+> You're in, then you're out.
-> You're up, then you're down
+> You're up, then you're down.
-> You're wrong when it's right
+> You're wrong when it's right.
 >
 > ~ Katy Perry, Hot n Cold (2008)

 ### Drivers